-"Data Protection Legislation" means any applicable law relating to the processing, privacy and use of Personal Data, as applicable to either party or the Services under this Agreement, including the General Data Protection Regulation (EU) 2016/679, the Data Protection Act 2018 and/or any corresponding or equivalent national laws or regulations; and any laws which implement any such laws; and any laws that replace, extend, re-enact, consolidate or amend any of the foregoing; all guidance, guidelines, codes of practice and codes of conduct issued by any relevant regulator, authority or body responsible for administering Data Protection Legislation (in each case whether or not legally binding);
+“Data Protection Legislation” means any applicable law relating to the processing, privacy and use of Personal Data, as applicable to either party or the Services under this Agreement, including the UK GDPR (derived from the General Data Protection Regulation (EU) 2016/679), the Data Protection Act 2018 and/or any corresponding or equivalent national laws or regulations; and any laws which implement any such laws; and any laws that replace, extend, re-enact, consolidate or amend any of the foregoing; all guidance, guidelines, codes of practice and codes of conduct issued by any relevant regulator, authority or body responsible for administering Data Protection Legislation (in each case whether or not legally binding);

 “DBS” means the UK Disclosure & Barring Service

 “Defective Goods” has the definition in clause 5.4;